 - Anthropology students learn how to apply their skills to the world of work after graduation.
 Anthropology students are expected to learn to communicate about the unique skill sets that they have acquired to employers across the job spectrum in fields as diverse as health care, marketing/business, IT, teaching, museums, cultural resource management, social services, and public policy.
 These skills sets combine practical/technical knowledge (e.g., proposal writing, interview, project design) with conceptual knowledge (e.g.,how to predict when and why people of diverse cultural backgrounds will react differently to a particular context, how to approach problem-solving holistically and collaboratively, how to teach, manage, and resolve disputes in a multicultural environment).

 Understanding and Negotiating International and Cross-Cultural Difference

-5. Anthropology Majorslearn to deploy a holistic and comparative approach to provide a fresh perspective on issues such as sustainability, human rights, migration/immigration/forced resettlement, educational inequity, gender/sexuality, urban environment/design, health/illness/medical care.
+- Anthropology Majorslearn to deploy a holistic and comparative approach to provide a fresh perspective on issues related to topics such as sustainability, human rights, migration/immigration/forced resettlement, educational inequity, gender and sexuality, race and ethnicity, urban environment and design, health, illness, and medical care.

 - Anthropology students can learn to teach, mentor, and manage others.
 They can learn the fundamentals of curriculum development and lesson planning, testing/grading, teaching writing and study skills, and working in a team of different class cohorts.

 More on how Anthropology Department Learning Goals work in our course offerings (pdf).